DIETETICS VERSUS NUTRITIONAL BALANCING SCIENCE

 Š Not all calories are alike.
 What I mean by this is that the calories or heat units in foods are burned or metabolized differently depending on the type of food, the nutrients in the food, the overall food quality, or other factors.

-People’s needs vary
+needs vary greatly!

 This is the most important problem.
 The needs depend on a person’s digestive capability,